VeikkoLehmuskorpi/no-pinterest-results/README.md

-# no-pinterest-results
+# No Pinterest Results
-A simple Chrome extension to block Pinterest results from showing up in Google search
+A simple Chrome extension that blocks Pinterest results from showing up in Google search

+## Installation
+Install from the [Chrome webstore](https://chrome.google.com/webstore/detail/no-pinterest-results/odgmkhgpjabofenjcinopoocomeaepej) or install the [latest release](https://github.com/VeikkoLehmuskorpi/no-pinterest-results/releases) manually